BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Retrieves the details of an invite that has previously been created.
+Retrieves the details of an invite.
 Supply invite id from either an invite creation request or the invite list.
 This endpoint provides more detail than the list view by including the associated bookings.

 ### HTTP Request